HauntingBug/Aura/README.md

 Aura is a modified version of the Momentum backend, which itself is a fork and partial rewrite of the Fortnite Backend LawinServerV2.
 Aura aims to enhance Momentum by integrating new features and functionalities.

+If you use Aura Backend in your project, please give credit by mentioning it or by crediting me as alxan__ on Discord or alxan-balao on GitHub.

 ## Credits

 This project is built on top of [Momentum](https://github.com/Nexus-FN/Momentum) created by [simplyzetax](https://github.com/simplyzetax).
 All original code and functionality are attributed to the Momentum project and its author.